Club Rules & TKD Tenets

 Respect

-• Show respect to your dojang.
+~ Show respect to your dojang.
 Remove street shoes at the front door.
-Always bow to the flags when entering or leaving the workout area.
+Always bow to the flags of Korea and Canada when entering or leaving the workout area.

-• Greet the Master and Head Instructor with a bow as soon as shoes are off and before any other conversation.
+~ Greet the Head Instructor as soon as shoes are off and before any other conversation, with a bow saying “Tae Kwon Sabenmnim” , Taekwon Master”, Taekwon Ma’am”, or “Tae Kwon Sir”

-• Show respect to all Masters, Instructors and Black Belts by bowing to them upon entering the dojang.
-Say Sir or Ma’am when addressed by your Master, Instructor or by another Black Belt.
+~ Show respect to all instructors and Black Belts by bowing to them upon entering the dojang.
+Say Sir or Ma’am when addressed by your instructor, Master or by another Black Belt.
 Proper bowing should be done to show respect.

-• No horse-play (running or wrestling) before or after class or during breaks.
+~ No horse-play (running or wrestling) before, during, or after class.
 This is a time to focus your mind through meditation, rehearse forms or other techniques or to warm up and stretch.
+If you arrive early for class quietly practice or stretch.

-• A positive attitude is expected from all students at all times, no other attitude or behaviour will be tolerated.
+~ A positive attitude is expected from all students at all times, no other attitude or behaviour will be tolerated.
 Saying “I can’t” or “I won’t” will not be tolerated in the dojang, they are defeatist and disrupt effective training.
-An enthusiastic approach to training and learning is expected and will yield the best results.

 Sparring